Weebl and Bob

-The everyday happenings of Weebl and sometimes Weebl's friend, Bob (best known as Weebl and Bob, and renamed Wobbl and Bob for its DVD release) is a British animated cartoon series created by Jonti Picking and co-scripted by Chris Vick.
+The everyday happenings of Weebl and sometimes Weebl's friend, Bob (best known as Weebl and Bob, and renamed Wobbl and Bob for its DVD release) is a British cartoon series created by Jonti Picking and co-scripted by Chris Vick.
 It revolves around a "grammatically challenged weeble" and his friend Bob and their quest for pie.

 Description

 Main summary

 The two main characters Weebl and Bob are best friends, but prone to harassing and insulting each other.
 Both are egg-shaped creatures with wide mouths that split their heads in half, and move by rolling, hopping or swaying back and forth.
 They mutter and 'talk' in a way largely unintelligible to viewers while perfectly understood by one another and other characters, with visible speech balloons captioning their dialogue.
 Weebl is the larger of the two; it is revealed that Bob's small stature is due to a cheese overdose in the 1980s.
 Many of their stories are centered around their love of pie, a devotion shared by most of the other characters in their world—these episodes generally depict one of their several (often failed) attempts to obtain it.
 Some episodes are a vehicle to introduce a new character into the storyline, while others are parodies of cultural phenomena, such as Hello Kitty, Japanese karate and ninja movies, '80s anti-drug documentaries, Michael Moore's documentary film Fahrenheit 9/11, Kill Bill, the crime drama CSI: Miami, the iPod "silhouette" ad campaign, the MTV show Pimp My Ride, the game show The Krypton Factor, Mel Brooks' History of the World, Part I, video games such as Portal, Final Fantasy VII and Minecraft, the Academy Awards and even retailers such as PC World ('Pissy Werld' in the show), IKEA (or 'PIKEA') and Matalan ('Catalan').